CityofToronto/bdit_data-sources/collisions/GettingStarted.md

 # Getting Started with Collision Data

-Welcome to the tutorial on query collision data!
+Welcome to the tutorial on querying collision data!
 This tutorial assumes you are familiar with Postgres and PostGIS.
 If you'd like resources on those, please see the Data & Analytics Postgres onboarding documentation [here](https://www.notion.so/bditto/PostgreSQL-Exercises-322493ab085b442f96bfdb77b039cfca).

 ## Layout

-`collisions_replicator.acc_safe_copy` is a direct mirror of the table on the MOVE server, and has not been processed to eg. convert category codes into text.
-It could be used for analysis, but is typically only examined for diagnostic purposes.
+`collisions_replicator.events` is a table of all data related to the collision event, such as its location and time of day, as opposed to data related to involved individuals, such as injury or manoeuver.

-`collisions.events` is a table of all data related to the collision event, such as its location and time of day, as opposed to data related to involved individuals, such as injury or manoeuver.
+`collisions_replicator.involved` includes data for all individuals involved in collisions - "involved data" for short.

-`collisions.involved` includes data for all individuals involved in collisions - "involved data" for short.
+`collisions_replicator.acc_safe_copy` is a direct mirror of the table on the MOVE server, and has not been processed - the category codes are all numbers - not text.
+It should not be used for analysis - use the `events` and `involved` tables instead. `acc_safe_copy` is typically only examined for diagnostic purposes.

 ## Joining Events and Involved